techypoint/techypoint.github.io/_posts/create-a-website/2020-05-14-create-a-blog-part3.md

 1. Create a blog.md file in base directory.
 2. Add blog link in navigation.md
 3. Instead of manually copying the post content to this page, Jekyll gives a feature to access all the posts in _post directory.
 This feature helps a lot in your future post development.
-You dont need to update post contaent everywhere.
-Just create a post and its done.
+You don't need to update post content everywhere.
+Just create a post and it's done.
 4. Design this page.

 ### So lets start -